MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/imp-lifecycle/onboard.md

 - Introduction to servicing, support, and service health
 - Readiness planning

-It is recommended that the following project roles participate in the onboarding meeting.
+It is suggested that the following project roles participate in the onboarding meeting.
 Other roles are optional.

 **Customer**